pdeffendol/BankAccountKata/README.md

 This is an implementation of a simple bank account code kata in C# and .NET Core.

+It is recommended to use test-driven development to drive out your design.

 ## Goal

 Create an `AccountService` class that has the following methods: